iridium-browser/iridium-browser-dev/README.md

 ## Configure Iridium development

 We need a base directory for your Iridium development.
-You can simply use the `iridium-browser-dev` directory from above.
+You can use the `iridium-browser-dev` directory from above.
 For all the following commands, make sure you are in that directory.